bedrock-consortium/TSC/README.md

-# tsc
+# Technical Steering Committee (TSC)

-Bedrock Consortium Technical Steering Committee
+The code repository for the governing body of the **Bedrock Technical Project**.